JeromeA/LispIdeaPlugin/NOTES.md

 intern() calls findSymbol(), and create the symbol if nothing is found.

+## Unknown package

+When finding a symbol from an unknown package, we should:
+* Return a null Symbol, and the caller should mark it as invalid.
+* Create a default package and proceed.
+Anyway, it will be marked later as undefined.
+No need to add the burden of checking for null in every single symbol management.
+I am going for this solution for now.

 ## Usage highlighting

 Usage highlighting relies on many assumptions that a plugin can easily break.
 I broke it multiple times already,